Eating Organic on a Budget Tips

 I know that corn is a highly genetically modified crop and that a lot of the US corn crop has been sprayed with Round-Up weed killer.
 (The corn seeds are modified so that they don't die from Round-Up while surrounding weeds do die.
 The modified seed is actually called Round-Up Ready.)

 When I dug deeper on the EWG site, they explain that the sweet corn raised and sold for direct consumption is not commonly genetically modified.
 Almost all other corn in the US, is GMO.
 That corn is used for ethanol fuel, animal feed, corn flour, corn starch, corn syrup, and cooking oil.
 So—while non-organic corn on the cob and kernel corn is low-pesticide the same is NOT true for other corn-sourced food products.

 EWG's Dirty Dozen 2022

 Berries and cherries are on my Anti-Anxiety Foods list that I detail in Feed Your Calm: Anti-Anxiety Anti-Stress Diet and Supplement Tips for Stress Resilience.
 Strawberries are the worst offenders for pesticide residue.
 They should be avoided unless you can find and afford the organic versions.
 Focus on other berries instead.

 Cherries are also among the Dirty Dozen fruits and vegetables, though they are further down the list than strawberries.
-Again, simply substitute other berries in your diet if organic isn't an option.
+Again, consider substituting other berries or look at frozen organic options if fresh organic isn't an option.

 - Ann Silvers